MileHacker Logo

 • Consider hiring a private bus or multiple taxis for group travel.

-• Reservations: For restaurants, call ahead (with local assistance) for larger groups.
+• Reservations: For restaurants, call ahead (with assistance from people in the area) for larger groups.

-• Secure a reservation or private room for your party dining.
+• Secure a reservation or private capacity for your party dining.

 Accessibility Considerations